arw180/dev-env/README.md

 # Offline Install
-By setting `package_env: true` in `group_vars/all/vars.yml`, the downloaded source tarballs and vim plugin bundles (contents of `~/.vim`) will be copied and archived in `~/dev-env/dev-env.tar.gz`.
-That tarball (along with this repository) can then be used to install the development environment on a box without Internet access by setting `offline: true` and copying `dev-env.tar.gz` to `roles/offline/files`.
+By setting `package_env: true` in `group_vars/all/vars.yml`, the downloaded source tarballs, vim plugin bundles (contents of `~/.vim`), and dotfiles github repository will be copied and archived in `~/dev-env/offline-files.tar.gz`.
+That tarball (along with this repository) can then be used to install the development environment on a box without Internet access by setting `offline: true` and copying `offline-files.tar.gz` to `roles/offline/files`.
 Note that the box must have access to a local yum mirror to install dependencies.
 The box must also have Ansible installed.